cpeoples410/python_projects/GUI_Projects/apps/README.md

 		  any non-alphabetical characters

 FUNCTIONS
-	- replaceSpaces -> replace spaces with letter if player guesses correct letter
+	- showLetters 	-> replace spaces with letter if player guesses correct letter
 			   (80%, TESTING)
 	- run 		-> runs the game using helper functions
 			   (40%)
 	- guessWord	-> Player will guess what the word is (0%)
+	- createLines	-> Hide all letters with underscores (90%, TESTING)

 SCORING (TBA)